 SMF hosts numerous prayer meetings, discussion groups led by mission leaders, and chapels to keep the student body aware of spiritual needs around the world and to urge students to consider missionary service.
 The fellowship particularly encourages students to participate in a Missionary Summer Internship.
-SMF produces a campus-wide missions conference each spring.
+SMF produces a campus-wide World Evangelization Conference each spring.